Declaration of Conformity 2022 with the German Corporate Governance Code

 6. Additional corporate governance information

-Transparency and communications
+6.1 Transparency and communications

-The Executive Board publishes potentially share price-relevant information concerning the SINGULUS TECHNOLOGIES AG immediately unless the company is exempted in individual cases.
+The Executive Board publishes potentially share price-relevant information concerning the SINGULUS TECHNOLOGIES AG immediately unless the Company is exempted in individual cases.

-The SINGULUS TECHNOLOGIES AG makes sure that the shareholders of the company are able to gain timely and extensive access about the situation of the company through the information provided on its internet website.
+The SINGULUS TECHNOLOGIES AG makes sure that the shareholders of the Company are able to gain timely and extensive access about the situation of the Company through the information provided on its internet website.
 The SINGULUS TECHNOLOGIES AG reports about its business trends and the financial and earnings situation to its shareholders four times during the business year.
-All financial reports, current company presentations, the corporate calendar as well as announcements pursuant to Art.
+All financial reports, current Company presentations, the corporate calendar as well as announcements pursuant to Art.
 17 MAR, Directors’ Dealings pursuant to Art.
 19 MAR and voting right announcements pursuant to Art.
 33ff.
 Wertpapierhandelsgesetz (WpHG) are published under www.singulus.de in the segments Investor Relations and Press Releases.
 To improve transparency and to promote the shares of the SINGULUS TECHNOLOGIES AG held several analyst conferences and numerous one-on-one discussions with investors.

-Also, all reports and documents concerning corporate governance including the declaration of conformity to the German Corporate Governance Code, an internet link to the full text of the code itself and the articles of the SINGULUS TECHNOLOGIES AG as well as the invitations to the Annual General Meetings and resolution results can be accessed through SINGULUS TECHNOLOGIES’ website in the segment “Investor Relations”.
+Also, all reports and documents concerning corporate governance including the declaration of conformity to the Code, an internet link to the full text of the code itself and the articles of the SINGULUS TECHNOLOGIES AG as well as the invitations to the Annual General Meetings and resolution results can be accessed throughSINGULUS TECHNOLOGIES’ website in the segment “Investor Relations”.

-Accounting principles and audit of financial accounts
+6.3 Accounting principles and audit of financial accounts

 The consolidated financial statements and the interim reports of the SINGULUS TECHNOLOGIES Group are drawn up in accordance with IFRS as well as pursuant to applicable commercial law regulations pursuant to Art.
 315e Para.
 1 HGB.
 The individual financial statements of the SINGULUS TECHNOLOGIES AG are drawn up according to HGB and AktG principles as well as supplementary requirements according to the bylaws.
-The annual financial statements and consolidated statements for the business year 2019 drawn up by the Executive Board were audited by the auditor KPMG AG, Frankfurt am Main.
+The annual financial statements and consolidated statements for the business year 2021 drawn up by the Executive Board were audited by the auditor KPMG AG, Frankfurt am Main.
 The Supervisory Board reviewed the statements and the audit and adopted them.
-Important aspects were discussed with the Supervisory Board and the reports were approved by the Board before publication.
+Important aspects were discussed with the Supervisory Board and the reports were approved by the Supervisory Board before publication.

 Interim reports are published within 45 days after the respective end of the quarter.
-The consolidated financial statements and the annual financial statements are made publicly accessible within 90 days after the end of the respective business year.
-Half-year and quarterly financial reports are not subject to an audit.
+With the exception of the consolidated financial statements and Group management report for the 2020, 2021 and 2022 fiscal years, the consolidated financial statements and annual financial statements are made available to the public within 90 days of the end of the fiscal year.
+Half-yearly and quarterly financial reports are not subject to an auditor’s review.

 6.4 Compensation of Executive and Supervisory Board members

 SHAREHOLDINGS AS WELL AS REPORTABLE SECURITIES’ DEALINGS OF EXECUTIVE AND SUPERVISORY BOARD MEMBERS